COVID-19 and Pregnancy - An Update for our Patients

 - Deeply experienced OB/GYN physicians and midwives with 24-hour coverage.

-- Experienced, compassionate nursing staff in labor and delivery, mom/baby and our high-risk unit.
+- Experienced, compassionate nursing staff in labor and delivery at our in-hospital birth center, mom/baby postpartum unit and high-risk unit.

 - Extraordinary expert care for moms experiencing high-risk pregnancies with our maternal-fetal medicine team.